Endorsements

 - Previous endorsement history

-Withdrawing Endorsements
+Updating or Withdrawing Endorsements

-- Open the preprint
+- Open the eprint

 - Click "Your Endorsement"

-- Click "Withdraw"
+- Click "Delete Endorsement"

 Endorsement Ethics